EDGE -- Dark matter or astrophysics? Breaking dark matter heating degeneracies with HI rotation in faint dwarf galaxies: Rotating discs in faint dwarfs and their physical drivers

 \subsubsection{The link between \hi rotation and the shape of the host dark matter halo}

 A defining feature of our quiescent galaxy with long-lived \hi disc lies in the properties of its host dark matter halo.
-The specific merger history of this object, particularly a major interaction at $z\approx4$ leads to a strongly oblate dark matter halo shape compared to the more triaxial or prolate shapes across the rest of the simulated suite (\citealt{Orkney2023}).
+The specific merger history of this object, particularly a major interaction at $z\approx4$ leads to a strongly oblate dark matter halo shape compared to the more triaxial or prolate shapes across the rest of the simulated suite ($b/a \approx0.9$, $c/a \approx 0.5$ between $r\approx200\, \pc$ and $r\approx 20 \, \kpc$ for this halo; see \citealt{Orkney2023}, fig. 1).
 We link these two aspects in Figure~\ref{fig:haloshape}, visualizing the alignment between the \hi angular momentum compared to the halo shape.
 We plot the \hi column density map at $z=0$, oriented side-on compared to the angular momentum of gas with $\xhi \geq 0.5$ and overlay the 3D halo shape computed exclusively from the dark matter particles as in \citet{Orkney2023} (grey mesh; whiter towards the foreground, blacker towards the background).
-Note that \citet{Orkney2023} derive halo shapes using higher-resolution re-simulations ($\mdm = 120 \, \Msol$) of the galaxies studied in this work -- we have checked that (i) halo shapes at $r\geq 100\, \pc$ and (ii) the presence and orientation of the gas disc at $z=0$ are both consistent between the two resolutions.
-This also validates that the presence and formation of the \hi disc is physical rather than stochastic or resolution limited.
+Note that \citet{Orkney2023} derive halo shapes using higher-resolution re-simulations ($\mdm = 120 \, \Msol$) of the galaxies studied in this work -- we have checked that (i) the radial profile of axis ratios at $r\geq 100\, \pc$ and (ii) the presence and orientation of the gas disc at $z=0$ are both consistent between the two resolutions.
+This also validates that the presence and formation of the \hi disc is physical, rather than stochastic or resolution-limited.

 The \hi disc and the flattened axis of the oblate dark matter halo are exceptionally well aligned in Figure~\ref{fig:haloshape}.
 This is best understood by the naturally axisymmetric geometry of a significantly oblate halo.
 Such geometry induces torques that align accreting gas along its revolution axis, a process best studied in the case of axisymmetric torques induced by galactic stellar discs (see e.g. \citealt{Danovich2015} for a discussion).
 Here, these torques are sourced by the dark matter halo itself, as the gas and stars contribute only marginally to the gravitational potential.